apache/mxnet/docs/tutorials/python/module_to_gluon.md

 ## III - Loss

-The loss, that you are trying to minimize using an optimization algorithm like SGD, is defined differently in the Module API and in Gluon.
+The loss, that you are trying to minimize using an optimization algorithm like SGD, is defined differently in the Module API than in Gluon.

 In the module API, the loss is part of the network.
-It has usually a forward result, that is the inference value, and a backward pass that is the gradient of the output with respect to that particular loss.
+It has usually a forward pass result, that is the inference value, and a backward pass that is the gradient of the output with respect to that particular loss.

 For example the [sym.SoftmaxOutput](https://mxnet.incubator.apache.org/api/python/symbol/symbol.html?highlight=softmaxout#mxnet.symbol.SoftmaxOutput) is a softmax output in the forward pass and the gradient with respect to the cross-entropy loss in the backward pass.